dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_fish: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_fish: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_fish: Debug this feature

 ### <a id="azcopy"></a> AzCopy